kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 // CredentialsConfig gives more details on data that is necessary to reach out the cluster for this kind of Credentials type CredentialsConfig struct {
+  Name string // name of the provider type
   Cluster *Cluster // Configuration to reach the cluster (endpoints, proxy, etc) // See following section for details.
 }
 ```